adamelliotfields/gradio-diffusion/usage.md

 #### ToMe

 [Token merging](https://github.com/dbolya/tomesd) (Bolya & Hoffman 2023) reduces the number of tokens processed by the model.
 Set `Ratio` to the desired reduction factor.
-ToMe's impact is more noticeable on larger images.
+Only necessary to speed up generation on older GPUs.

 #### FreeU